 - The Grotesque: He may look hideous and have creepy habits, but he's a good person.

-- Meaningful Name: See above.
+- Meaningful Name: Wears a pot.

-- You Can't Go Home Again: Leaves father mother to return to his true home in garbage canyon, only to find his birth parents are long dead.
+- You Can't Go Home Again: Leaves Father-Mother to return to his true home in garbage canyon, only to find his birth parents are long dead.
 He ends up staying with Father Mother and the other loyal siblings in Halstedom, the closest thing to a family he has left.

 GastornisA bird looking child of Father Mother, he can barely speak the same tongue as his siblings and is rather distant from them and the family as a whole.
 But he is genuinely loyal to father mother, and joins Rimat as she hunts down Ghat.